- How to prime your Black Berkey elements

 - The standard plastic spigot and the Sight Glass spigot can be taken apart to be cleaned.
 The spigot has a cap on the top, just below the lever to dispense water.
 Unscrew the cap and remove the cap and lever.
 Rinse both parts in water, brush with a soft toothbrush, and reassemble.
 Although the procedure is simple, it must be done carefully not to damage the spigot when reassembling it.

-Properly storing your Berkey system will ensure that you will always have immediate access to safe, clean drinking water whenever required.
+Properly storing your Berkey water filtration system will ensure that you will always have immediate access to safe, clean drinking water whenever required.

 For short-term storage (1-2 weeks), remove the Black Berkey elements from the upper chamber, shake them lightly over the sink to remove any excess water, and place them in the fridge in a sealable plastic bag or container.
 This will allow the filters to stay mostly saturated so that re-priming is typically not necessary.
 If the filters run more slowly than usual when you put them back in service, simply re-prime them until the exterior wall of the element begins to sweat beads of water for 10 seconds.